Course overview

 Top reasons to study film and TV production at Teesside University:

-3. Location: our campus is in the heart of a growing and thriving broadcasting community.
-The BBC is one of several broadcasters that has committed to significant investment in the North East film and TV industry over the next five years.
+- Location: our campus is in the heart of a growing and thriving broadcasting community.
+The BBC is one of several broadcasters that has committed to significant investment in the North East film and TV industry.

-4. Financial support: you may be eligible to apply for a range of scholarships including our Franc Roddam scholarship and our Marston Scholarship.
-Franc Roddam is a Hollywood film director and producer, well known as the creator of Auf Wiedersehen Pet, MasterChef and the renowned film classic Quadrophenia.
+- Financial support: you may be eligible to apply for a range of scholarships including our Franc Roddam scholarship and our Marston Scholarship (excluding those applying to the foundation year).

-5. Get creative: our course and campus are powered by Adobe and Apple.
-We’re Europe’s first Adobe Creative Campus and the only Apple-accredited University, equipping you with the digital tools and resources to hone your creative skills.
+- Get creative: our course and campus are powered by Adobe and Apple.
+We’re Europe’s first Adobe Creative Campus as well as being an Apple Distinguished School for 2024-2027, the only university in the UK to hold this honour.
+These awards are in recognition of Teesside’s innovation, education excellence and leadership, and mean you benefits from the latest the digital tools and technology, allowing you to hone your creative film and television production skills

 Creative UK